Juniors + AI: Why Seniors Become the Bottleneck

 - A hiring recommendation for your specific team

-- A claim that AI makes juniors unnecessary - the data cuts the other way
+- A claim that AI makes juniors necessary or unnecessary - the cited data cannot decide that

 - A way to skip senior review - it refocuses it, not removes it